|

 services will be channelled through a single portal, called UK Online.
 There, under the Modernising Government agenda,

 information will be arranged in ways that citizens want to receive it, not in ways that suit civil service bureaucracy.
+Interactive digital television, with full Internet access, should be available in all UK homes by about 2006.

 A network of 4,000 learning centres, completed by 2002, will help citizens become familiar with both digital technology and